Arech/nntl/README.md

 # nntl
 Neural Network Template Library is a set of C++14 template classes that helps to implement fast vectorized feedforward neural networks.
 It is multithreaded, x64 friendly and uses OpenBLAS only as a back-end to multiply matrices.
 NNTL is a header only library and requires no other dependencies, except for OpenBLAS and Boost (header only).
+It is staticly typed and doesn't use virtual functions except the single one ::std::function that is used to dispatch multithreaded tasks.

 ### Performance
 *This paragraph is slightly outdated.
 The library was improved in many ways since the performance measurements, so current results should be a bit better.